Please note that the timeline for the SPARK program have changed for the 2019-2020 competition.

 Process and Timeline

-The 2018-2019 SPARK competition will be organized into a three-step review process.
+The SPARK competition is organized into a three-step review process.
 1) Applicants are asked to first submit a brief letter of intent to familiarize the review committee with the projects.
 The applicants with the most competitive projects will be invited to submit full proposals.
-2) All full proposals will be sent out for external subject matter expert review to evaluate the scientific merit of the project.
-3) All full proposals will also be sent out for external review of the project’s commercial potential.
+2) All full proposals will be sent out for scientific merit review of the project.
+3) All full proposals will also be sent out for review of the project’s commercial potential.
 Commercial reviews will be provided by industry/investor experts.
 The proposals which receive the strongest reviews, taking both scientific merit and commercial potential into account, will be selected for funding.

-- 2-Page (cover page plus project overview, as requested) Letter of Intent due by 9/14/2018 at 9AM (note updated dates here and below).
+- 7/1/2020 (anticipated) 2-Page (cover page plus project overview, as requested) Letter of Intent.
 Click here for LOI submission details

-- Award Notifications are expected in January/February 2019, depending on the timeline of the external reviews
+- Award Notifications are expected in November, depending on the timeline of the external reviews

 - The OVPR anticipates funding up to 8 projects up to $50K each ($25K at the start of the project with an additional $25K provided at the project midpoint, pending the completion of defined milestones).